 You can choose to add more money to your pension pot by paying-in a lump sum.
-This is sometimes known as making an additional voluntary contribution (AVC).

 Perhaps you get an annual bonus, or maybe you've earned some extra money.
 You'd usually pay tax on it, then spend it.
 But that money could be your lump sum, going straight into your pension pot, in one go.
 When it's there, it can benefit from tax relief and has the potential to grow in value.
 If the money you pay in doesn't come from your salary, you'll have to claim the tax relief yourself.